sigtm/sketch-style-libraries/README.md

 If you've placed symbols from a library, it will be selected by default in the library list.
 If you've used multiple libraries, the most heavily used one will be selected.

 *NOTE:* I only came across [Library Styles Sync](https://github.com/zeroheight/library-styles-sync) after publishing this, so check it out and see which one fits your workflow best.
-That one pulls all styles from any library you have placed a symbol from, while mine lets you confirm the library you want to sync from first.
+That one pulls all styles from any library you have placed a symbol from, while mine pulls from one selected library at a time.

 So a bit more control, but adding an additional step.
 Beyond that, they do the same thing.

-So if you've used multiple libraries (adding generic iOS components for example) but dont want all their styles added to your project files, this plugin might come in handy.
-Or if you want to import styles without/before placing any symbols.
-Otherwise, Library Styles Sync might be just a smidge more instant for you :)
+So if you've used multiple libraries (generic iOS/Android libraries for device mockups for example) but dont want their styles added to your project files, this plugin might come in handy.
+Or if you want just the styles without placing any symbols.
+Otherwise, Library Styles Sync works just as well :)

 ## Acknowledgements